-	Oranges: Like broccoli, the vitamin C will rid the body of nicotine.
+Oranges: Like broccoli, vitamin C will rid the body of nicotine.
 However, oranges will also boost your metabolism so that the nicotine removes faster from the body.

 Spinach: The many vitamins and folic acid play a substantial role in how to remove nicotine from the body.
-However, an added benefit is that it will make smoking taste bad which will help you kick the habit.
+However, an added benefit is that it will make smoking taste bad, which will help you kick the habit.

 How to Pass a Nicotine Test for Life Insurance?

 The best way to pass a life insurance nicotine test is to stop smoking.

 Life insurance companies won’t consider you a non-smoker until you aren’t smoking for at least 12 months and sometimes up to 5 years.

 Even if you pass the nicotine test, you shouldn’t lie to an insurance company about the last time you smoked.
 The data could show up in your medical records or your nicotine tests.